efreitasn/wrun/README.md

 # wrun
-wrun is a tool to run commands whenever the files in a directory change.
+wrun is a tool to run commands whenever files in a directory change.

-**This is still an early project and the API is not stable, i.e., breaking changes might happen.**

 ## Installing
 You can install it using go